ComputBiophys/CTGoMartini/Tutorial/GlnBP/prepared/README.md

 ```

-(4) Prepare the following files: system.top and the .inp files (npt.inp and md.inp).
+(4) Prepare the following files: system.top and the MD parameter files (npt.inp and md.inp).

 ```
 vi system.top # Add the martini 3.0 force field and the GlnBP topology files